landing img

 Floating Rate Savings Bonds (FSRBs):

-The government issued these bonds for the first time in July 2020.
+The government issued savings bonds for the first time in July 2020.
 Any resident Indian can buy these bonds individually or jointly.
 Parents can also buy them on behalf of their minor children.
 The minimum investments in these bonds is Rs 1,000; however, there is no upper limit.

 A Hindu Undivided Family (HUF) can also invest in the floating rate savings bonds.